What Is Included In Dementia Care Training?

 Prevention is key.
 It is much easier to reduce potential triggers, such as bright lighting or loud noises, than it is to de-escalate a client from a triggered state.
 Creating a detailed dementia care plan that helps to ensure a safe, nurturing environment for seniors who have dementia is a good place to start.

 In-Home Care Services and Dementia Care

 Seniors who have dementia require specialized in home care services.
 A reputable home care agency, such as Alegre Home Care, will ensure that their in-home caregivers receive dementia care training.
-The advantage to hiring an in home caregiver is this specialized type of Alzheimer's care in San Jose.
+The advantage to hiring an in home caregiver is the specialized type of Alzheimer's care available.

 If you have questions about in-home care services, dementia care, or working as a caregiver, please contact Alegre Home Care about dementia and Alzheimer's care in San Jose or one of our other Northern California locations.